 Understanding how money has a different role in China

+There’s something deeper.
 I asked a Chinese friend what happens to an old person if they are sick and they or their family has no money.
 “Well, they just die” was the answer.
 And that in part is why rich guys marry rich girls and vice versa, why parents push their kids — university being the modern caste.
-The realisation should be this: Many safety nets that we take for granted in Europe still don’t exist in China.
+The realization should be this: Many safety nets that we take for granted in Europe still don’t exist in China.
 When a member in your family loses his or her job, then how will you take care of your family?
 When you factor that in, I can understand why money is so important, because having money often equals safety, and safety is a prerequisite for happiness.
 So yes, sometimes money is happiness.